percona/everest-doc/docs/administer/rbac.md

  p, admin-darkside:role, monitoring-instances, *, the-dark-side/*
 ```

-!!! :books: "Explanation"
+    !!!
+Example "Explanation"

     The `admin-darkside` role has the following privileges:

         - The `admin-darkside` role can only view `the-dark-side` namespace.
         - The `admin-darkside' role can view and update the database engines in only `the-dark-side` namespace
         - The `admin-darkside` role can view, create, update, and delete the database clusters in only `the-dark-side` namespace
         - The `admin-darkside` role can view the database clusters only in `the-dark-side` namespace.
         - The `admin-darkside` role can view, create, update, and delete the backup storages in only `the-dark-side` namespace
         - The `admin-darkside` role can view, create, update, and delete the monitoring instances in only `the-dark-side` namespace